Subscribe to Quarterly Newsletter

 Item I: Education and Advocacy

-A. All entitlement communities should fund foreclosure counseling and assistance strategies.
+A. Continue and encourage all entitlement communities to fund foreclosure counseling and assistance strategies.

 Item II: Legislation